 Some of the most difficult workings to manage at a silent auction are the check-in and checkout processes.
 Being not properly staffed or prepared with an adequate system will cause the dreaded “long line bottleneck”.
 Make an effort to pre-register as many attendees as possible and input their information into your system to avoid having to collect their information onsite.
 Be sure to provide enough staff to assist multiple attendees at once for both arriving and settling for their purchases.
 If your organization cannot easily provide staffing experienced with the software system that your organization is utilizing it would be a great consideration to hire an experienced firm to ensure that your guests are at ease and your event runs smoothly.
 Well run events typically realize higher revenues.

-Silent Auction Technology:
+Silent Auction Software:

-While we are happy to assist our clients with paper sheet bidding, we at Strategic Charity Auction advocate and highly recommend using the latest auction technologies.
+We at Strategic Charity Auction advocate and highly recommend using the latest auction technologies.
 Nearly everyone has a smartphone these days and mobile bidding provides many advantages over traditional methods.
 Here are a few:

 - Optional pre-bidding, the auction can begin before the onsite event.
 Running late?
 Passengers in the vehicle can participate in the bidding while in route.